The Winch Family from Sunriver, Oregon

 Sommer, like many families who stay at Portland’s East Ronald McDonald House, was in Portland for treatment at the Kartini Clinic, a medical and mental health treatment facility dedicated exclusively to the treatment of eating disorders in children and young adults.
 Last year, 45 families with children being treated at the Kartini Clinic stayed at the East Ronald McDonald House for a total of 2,337 nights.
 In the past five years, the House has helped nearly 200 Kartini families who traveled from across the state, the country and even other corners of the globe to get care at this specialized clinic.

 Sommer made lots of friends in the House, and participated in countless activities while going through treatment.
-Whether it was playing ping pong with other guests in the game room or exploring the city, she made the best use of her time while healing.
+Whether it was playing Ping Pong with other guests in the game room or exploring the city, she made the best use of her time while recuperating.

 “You are in a community of people going through the same thing,” said Kelly, Sommer’s mom who stayed at the House.
 “Having other parents to talk to going through the same situation made the process easier.”